Blake’s Novel – Part 1 April 1992

 … it would be as simple as stealing apples from a market stall.

 Walter would be with her soon.
 And she had a two gallon canister, filled and wired, stashed in a safe under the desk she was leaning on.
 Sally couldn’t help but congratulate herself.
-This was easy money.
+This was an easy win.

-The barman’s V-phone had been bleeping for maybe a minute before he could answer it.
+The barman’s V-phone had been vibing his thigh for maybe a minute before he could answer it.
 The outbreak of violence at the football match had prompted some fierce exchanges amongst the Brickfield’s punters.
 Even though things seemed to have settled down, he was still keeping an eye on them.
 It was an edgy situation.

 In the dim light, the V-phone screen lit the barman’s face blue.
 A woman sitting alone in the shadows was watching him closely.